top of page

 DOG SITTERS, WALKERS, GROOMERS

-As for entities such as dog sitters, walkers and groomers there is a different standard because in these situations there is no reason why your dog should come back from these services injured or even worse, killed.
+As for entities such as dog sitters, walkers and groomers, there is no reason why your dog should come back from these services injured, or even worse, killed.
 Under Massachusetts law the responsibility of a pet is on the owner or keeper of the dog at the time something bad happened.
 This means that when your pet is in another individual’s care with your permission, they are fully responsible for the safety of your pet.
 When you trust someone with your property (which is how dogs are viewed in the law) then they have an obligation to return it to you in the same or better condition.

 You need to be very careful with the unlicensed pet grooming industry.
 We have cases where dogs walk in and limp out.
 The injuries are usually the result of the groomer not paying attention.
 Are they on their phone?
 Is your dog left strapped in without anyone present (they fall or choke)?
 Do you have a visual on the groomer or is it done behind closed doors?
 Are there cameras?
 Know where the closest vet is because mistakes can happen!